-“It is more that a bone is functioning or moving in a less than ideal way—in a manner that is not ‘normal’ for the body,” says Heidi Haavik.
+“It is more than a bone is functioning or moving in a less than ideal way—in a manner that is not ‘normal’ for the body,” says Heidi Haavik.

 In most states, chiropractors must pass a national exam to ensure competency as well as fulfill additional licensing requirements, including passing a state-level test.

-Apart from these legal requirements, chiropractors have a broad range of approaches, specialities and techniques.
+Apart from these legal requirements, chiropractors have a broad range of approaches, specialties, and techniques.
 Make sure to choose a chiropractor who:

-- Gives you clear outcome measures to gauge improvement,such as less pain or an overall improved sense
+- Gives you clear outcome measures to gauge improvements, such as less pain or an overall improved sense

-- Gives you enough time and attention.
+- It gives you enough time and attention.
 The best practitioner is also a coach or partner who can help you achieve your best state of health.
 Only choose someone who truly supports you.